 applications that were targeted to be included with the Autogeny IDE and platform.
 Here is a brief WMV video clip demonstrating this tool for a simple spreadsheet/barchart example.
 Here is another WMV showing how an airport/airbase management dashboard application mock-up could be created with this tool..

-This drag-and-drop IDE and all its components were entirely coded in Core Java and Swing.
+This drag-and-drop IDE, all its components, middleware, and back end were entirely coded in Core Java and Swing.

 Here is a Java/Swing tracking mock-up example I